apparata/SettingsKit/README.md

 ### `ObservableUserDefaults`

- Base class for observable settings objects.
+ Base class for observable settings objects. **NOTE:** There must not be dots in the key, or the kvo observation does not work, for some reason.

 **Example:**